myamc/myamc.github.io/camplaz/README.md

 * That's it!
 MUGEN will respond to user clicks/taps, move the characters, and apply CSS classes according to the default settings—or the custom values you set during initialization (see *Initialization settings* for more)

 ## Initialization settings
-MUGEN's operation can be customized with certain settings, passed as an object in the initialization function, as in the following example where the length of the hero's attack duration is set to 600ms:
+MUGEN's operation can be customized with certain settings, passed as an object in the initialization function, as in the following example where the length of the hero's special action duration is set to 600ms:
 ```
   var mugen = new MUGEN();
-  mugen.initialize({attackDuration: 600});
+  mugen.initialize({actionDuration: 600});
 ```
 The following example shows how more than one setting can be passed into the initialization function:
 ```
   var mugen = new MUGEN();
-  mugen.initialize({ attackDuration: 600, jumpHeight: 220, monsterSpeed: 550 });
+  mugen.initialize({ actionDuration: 600, jumpHeight: 220, npcSpeed: 550, makeResponsive:true });
 ```
 The following is a complete list of available settings:
 * `titleScreenImageURL` (string in quotes) url for an image to be used as title screen (optional)
 * `heroSpeed` (number) how fast the hero moves when walking, in pixels per second
 * `jumpHeight` (number) how high the hero jumps, in pixels
-* `attackDuration` (number) duration of the hero's attack animation, in milliseconds **note: this should match the setting in the CSS file**)
+* `actionDuration` (number) duration of the hero's special action animation, in milliseconds **note: this should match the setting in the CSS file**)
-* `attackRadius` (number) how far out the hero's attack reaches to hit a monster, in pixels (from center of hero div)
+* `actionRadius` (number) how far out the hero's special action reaches to "hit" an NPC, in pixels (from center of hero div)
-* `monsterHitRadius` (number) how far out from the center of the monster div its body extends and can be hit, in pixels
+* `npcCollisionRadius` (number) how far out from the center of the NPC div its body extends and can be "hit," in pixels
-* `monsterSpeed` (number) how fast the monster moves, in pixels per second
+* `npcSpeed` (number) how fast the NPC moves, in pixels per second
-* `timeBetweenMonsters` (number) length of time between new monster spawns, in milliseconds
+* `timeBetweenNPCs` (number) length of time between new NPC spawns, in milliseconds
-* `monsterMoveToX` (number) how far across the screen the monster will attempt to move, in pixels (default is all the way across)
+* `npcMoveToX` (number) how far across the screen the NPC will attempt to move, in pixels (default is all the way across)
-* `maxSimultaneousMonsters` (number) maximum number of monsters that will appear at once (default is 10)
+* `maxSimultaneousNPCs` (number) maximum number of NPCs that will appear at once (default is 10)
-* `pointsPerMonsterKilled` (number) how many points are added to the score for each monster killed
+* `pointsPerNPCInteracted` (number) how many points are added to the score for each NPC gets touched by the special action
+* `removeNPCAfterInteracted` (boolean) when true, NPC gets removed after being touched by the special action (default is true)
+* `removeNPCAfterInteractedDelay` (number) how long after being "hit" to wait before removing NPC, in milliseconds (default is 500ms)
 * `makeResponsive` (boolean) when set to true, MUGEN will attempt to resize the page to fit on smaller screens **note: this feature is experimental and potentially buggy**
-* `autoPlay` (boolean) when set to true, MUGEN will make the hero move, jump, and attack automatically instead of waiting for user input
+* `autoPlay` (boolean) when set to true, MUGEN will make the hero move, jump, and do the special action automatically instead of waiting for user input

 Optionally, you can also code your own callback functions that will be triggered by certain game events.
 Anything you can code in JavaScript could be programmed into these callbacks, such as playing a sound, showing or hiding an HTML element of your own making, changing the CSS style/class on HTML elements, etc.

 Callback functions can be passed in like the other settings, as in this heavily simplified example:
 ```
-  mugen.initialize({ onMonsterSpawn: function() {console.log("monster spawned!";} });
+  mugen.initialize({ onNPCSpawn: function() {console.log("NPC spawned!";} });
 ```
 More complex callbacks can be created first, then passed in as variables like so:
 ```
   var myCallback = function() {
-   console.log("monster spawned!");
+   console.log("NPC spawned!");
    audio.play();
-   document.querySelector(".background").classList.add("monster-time");
+   document.querySelector(".background").classList.add("npc-new-spawn");
    // etc.
   };
-  mugen.initialize({ onMonsterSpawn: myCallback } });
+  mugen.initialize({ onNPCSpawn: myCallback } });
 ```
 Available callback field names and the events that trigger them follow:
 * `onGameStart` (function) start of game
-* `onMonsterSpawn` (function) each time a new monster appears
+* `onNPCSpawn` (function) each time a new NPC appears
-* `onMonsterWasHit` (function) each time a monster gets hit by the hero's attack
+* `onNPCWasInteracted` (function) each time an NPC gets "hit" by the hero's action
 * `onHeroWalk` (function) each time the hero starts to walk
-* `onHeroAttack` (function) each the hero starts to attack
+* `onHeroAction` (function) each time the hero starts the special action
 * `onHeroJump` (function) each time the hero starts to jump

 ## Formatting animation sprites